bgrissin/Logging-and-Monitoring/README.md

 Example Searches
 Here are a few examples demonstrating some ways to view the aggregated log data:

-type:"api" AND (tags:"post" OR tags:"put" OR tags:"delete") -- Show all the modifications on the system
+-- Show all the modifications on the system +type:"api" AND (tags:"post" OR tags:"put" OR tags:"delete")

+-- Show all access from a given user
++username:"admin"

-username:"admin" -- Show all access from a given user type:"auth fail" -- Show all authentication failures on the system
+-- Show all authentication failures on the system +type:"auth fail"

-Now that we have a logging solution setup, we can instruct DUCP to use our logging solution to aggregate logging.
+Now that we have a logging solution setup, we can later instruct DUCP to use our logging solution to aggregate logging.